nityashree569/focus-timer/README.md

 # ⏱️ Java Focus Timer

-A simple command-line ffocus timer written in Java.
+A simple command-line focus timer written in Java.Generally recommended in order to stay focus and concentrated.

 ## 💡 Features
 - 25-minute work timer